As D.J. Reed continues to shine for Seahawks, 49ers say ‘it made us sick’ to lose him

 But Reed figures to be hard to dislodge from a starting spot given how well he has played.

-Reed is allowing a passer rating of just 73.9, via Pro Football Reference, the lowest of any of Seattle’s fulltime defensive backs.
+Reed is allowing a passer rating of just 73.9, via Pro Football Reference, the lowest of any of Seattle’s full-time defensive backs.

 Pro Football Focus rates Reed 18th of 126 cornerbacks this week, by far the highest of any Seahawk.